History of the Hawk “Weird-Ohs” Plastic Model Kits

 Conclusion

-Weird-Ohs – A composition by W. Campbell, creator and artist with variations by John Andrews, designer of the dies and superb merchandiser
+So in a nutshell, to use the music vernacular -- Weird-Ohs -- A composition by W. Campbell, creator and artist with variations by John Andrews, designer of the dies and superb merchandiser.

 To the men at Hawk – Dick Sr. and Phil Mates, Dick Mates Jr., John Andrews, Bob Chalander (likely misspelled) and Phil Thompson – the most brilliant men that I have had the honor of working with.